ruby-amqp/bunny/README.md

 # Bunny, a Ruby RabbitMQ Client

-Bunny is a synchronous RabbitMQ client that focuses on ease of use.
+Bunny is a RabbitMQ client that focuses on ease of use.
 It is feature complete, supports all RabbitMQ 3.0 features and does not have any heavyweight dependencies.